Floquet analysis of a superradiant many-qutrit refrigerator: Floquet-Lindblad master equation

 From the previous subsection we also see that the dissipator of the Floquet Lindblad master equation $\dot{\f{\rho}} = {\cal L}\f{\rho}$ additively decomposes into hot and cold reservoir contributions, with each dissipator leading to local thermalization at a shifted steady state $\bar\rho_\nu$

-whereas the vacuum state energies $\epsilon_0=0$ remain untouched.
+whereas the ground state energies of the bare Hamiltonian $\epsilon_0=0$ remain untouched.
 This means that the $H_S^\nu$ are not just shifted versions of the collective Floquet Hamiltonian, and the reservoir-specific steady states $\bar\rho_\nu$ are not just Floquet-Gibbs states~\cite{shirai2015a,shirai2016a}.
 Comparing with the counting field-based energy current~\eqref{EQ:current_lindblad2}, one could therefore alternatively define the heat currents by using the effective reservoir-specific Hamiltonians

 and the power at steady state by invoking the first law $\bar P = - \bar I_E^c - \bar I_E^h$.
 With this definition, we can write for the entropy change of the system

 where by Spohn's inequality~\cite{spohn1978b} we can infer that the irreversible entropy production is positive $\dot{\sigma}_\ii\ge 0$.
 Solving for it, we thus find the usual form for the entropy production rate